There are plenty of decent, thoughtful, and romantic proposal ideas. And lots of dumb ones. Get the pros and cons here.

 If she likes: Well...hikes.

-Cons: If your destination is too well-known, it might be crawling with tourists, boy scouts, and those weird old-people-hikers who walk with ski-pole-thingies.
+Cons: You might drop the ring into a waterfall and never see it again.
+If your destination is too well-known, it might be crawling with tourists, boy scouts, and those weird old-people-hikers who walk with ski-pole-thingies.
 Think about going somewhere off-trail or less populous.

 Where You First Met